4 Scientifically Backed Ways To Support Your Breast Health

 So how can you easily support your liver?

-Massaging the liver aids in the removal of stagnated toxins, protecting and boosting breast health.15
+Massaging the liver aids in the removal of stagnated toxins15, protecting and supporting breast health.

-Plus, wearing a Castor Oil Pack for Liver may also support breast health..
-But how?
+Plus, wearing a Castor Oil Pack for Liver may also support breasts… But how?
 Read on!

 Firstly, it’s mechanical, with the compression of the pack placed over the liver (under your right rib cage), in combination with the movement of your breathing muscles.

-This acts like a pump to your lymphatic system, encouraging lymphatic drainage.
+This may act like a pump to your lymphatic system, encouraging lymphatic drainage.
 Amazing, agreed?

-Secondly, it’s neurological, when placed on specific dermatomes, this activates the somatic visceral reflexes triggering the activity of internal detox and cleansing organs like the liver, kidney, gut, gallbladder, and more.16
+Secondly, it’s neurological, because when the pack is placed on specific dermatomes, this activates the somatic visceral reflexes triggering the activity of internal detox and cleansing organs like the liver, kidney, gut, gallbladder, and more.16

-Thirdly, it’s a combination of both mechanical and neurological because the Queen of the Thrones® Castor Oil Pack stimulates the body’s skin receptors which stimulate the natural oxytocin feedback loop activating the vagus nerve, shifting the body into a rest and digest state where liver detox is optimized.17
+Thirdly, the combination of both mechanical and neurological factors work because the pack stimulates the body’s skin receptors and natural oxytocin feedback loop.
+This helps activate the vagus nerve and help shifts your body into a rest and digest state17 where liver detox is optimized.

 This direct effect of the Castor Oil Pack compress stimulates the parasympathetic nervous system.
-Amazing, right?
+Plus, the penetration of the Castor Oil into your tissues may support inflammation balance.

 Queen of the Thrones Castor Oil Liver Packs improves parasympathetic tone